Donald Trump Uses Scotch Tape To Keep The Ends Of His Necktie Together

 Donald Trump’s recent pictures prove that like any other man even he faces the problem when it comes to keeping the two ends of his necktie together.

-Earlier this week, Donald Trump was spotted wearing his favorite red tie that appeared to be held together with a scotch tape.
+Earlier this week, Donald Trump was spotted wearing his favorite red tie that appeared to be held together with scotch tape.
 According to Daily Mail, Mr. Trump has been photographed a number of times with his ties flying in the wind.
 The released pictures show that the president does not use a tie clip.
 Instead, he opts for the cellophane tape that keep the two ends of his tie together.

-Donald Trump’s choice of wearing red tie may be one of the most central and revealing aspects of his fashion style.
-That accessory has become such a key part of him that the Los Angeles Times’ deputy fashion editor thinks says that Trump’s red time is now invisible from his persona.
+Donald Trump’s choice of wearing a red tie may be one of the most central and revealing aspects of his fashion style.
+That accessory has become such a key part of him that the Los Angeles Times’ deputy fashion editor thinks says that Trump’s red tie is now invisible from his persona.

 What colour tie will #DonaldTrump be wearing on #InaugurationDay?